 top of page

-Teresa Nobre (PhD, Minderoo/UWA)
+Teresa Nobre (PhD student, Minderoo/UWA)

 Teresa comes from Lisbon, Portugal.
 She holds a BSc (Hons) in Marine Biology from the University of Plymouth (UK) and an MSc in Aquatic Tropical Ecology from the Leibniz Centre for Tropical Marine Research (ZMT) and Universität Bremen (Germany).
 Through the years she has studied Symbiodiniaceae functional diversity, heavy metal pollution in seagrass and coastal sediment, and the interplay between species metabolism, competition, and community functioning using phytoplankton.
 After working as a research technician with the Functional Ecology group at the Gulbenkian Institute of Science in Portugal, she moved to Perth where she is now pursuing a PhD in coral molecular ecology.
 Her project focusses on the potential of selective breeding to enhance coral heat tolerance by crossing colonies from sites with markedly different temperature profiles.
 For this she gets to work in the beautiful World Heritage Sites of Shark Bay and Ningaloo Reef.
 To indulge her soft spot for algal endosymbionts (the unsung heroes of the reef!) she is also mapping the currently unknown Symbiodiniaceae community composition along those regions.

-Alex Macadam (PhD, AIMS@JCU)
+Alex Macadam (PhD student, AIMS@JCU)

 20220219_120844.jpg